 Know your stuff?
 Then approach with caution.
 Use a gentle metal cleaner (check the instructions to ensure it’s designed for your watch’s metal) and target the areas where build-up is most common.
-Metal watches, in particular silver, gold and stainless steel, will likely have tarnish showing up on the back of the watch and the watch head.
-An eraser can’t combat this, so do your research on your metal cleaner and use very sparingly.
+Metal watches, in particular silver, gold, and stainless steel, will likely have tarnish showing up on the back of the watch and the watch head.
+An eraser can’t combat this, so do your research on your metal cleaner and use it very sparingly.

 Another word of caution when using metal cleaners is to remember your watch strap.
 If the strap is not made of metal, then cover it before you start.
 Leather and canvas will likely stain if they come into contact with metal cleaner.

 For fabric straps, apply a clean, wet sponge to any stained areas.
-Test with a small dab of water in an invisible place in the first instances.
+Test with a small dab of water in an invisible place in the first instance.
 Some fabric straps are multi-coloured and could run if they’re touched by water.

 Use a professional leather cleaner on all leather straps.
 This will prevent patina (leather marks), but make sure you rub lightly.

-Benefits of cleaning an old watch
+Benefits of cleaning an old watches